sherifButt/shadcn-ui-mcp-server/README.md

 Then configure it in Claude Desktop (see detailed setup below).

+## 🎥 Demo

+Once configured, try these example interactions:

+- **"List all shadcn/ui form components"** - See all available form-related components
+- **"Get the Button component source code"** - Fetch the latest TypeScript implementation
+- **"Show me how to create a card with form"** - Get demo code with examples
+- **"Install dialog and form components in my project"** - Use CLI integration
+- **"What dashboard blocks are available?"** - Browse pre-built layouts

 ## Features

 - **📦 Component Source Code Access** - Fetch latest shadcn/ui v4 TypeScript source code